 Hospitals, doctor’s offices, medical clinics, and other medical facilities have an obligation to provide patients with a certain standard of care.
 When that doesn’t happen, and a patient is injured, the victim has the opportunity to take legal action to seek recovery for their injuries and related losses.
-If you think you have a potential claim, a Naperville medical malpractice lawyer from Thomas Law Offices is here to help.
+If you think you have a potential claim, a Naperville, IL medical malpractice lawyer from Thomas Law Offices is here to help.

 Our law firm believes victims of malpractice deserve the best chance at recovery and should have the chance to hold then negligent physician or facility accountable for its actions.
 We recognize that taking legal action when you’re trying to focus on healing can be challenging, which is why we’ll do what we can to manage as much of your claim as possible while keeping you informed of your options and rights every step of the way.

 Hospitals in Naperville

 If you’re seeking acute medical care within Naperville city limits, your options are limited to Edward Hospital.
 Fortunately, this hospital has an overall rating as “much above average,” according to Medicare’s Hospital Compare tool.

 Medicare’s ratings are based on how well a hospital performs across different areas of quality, from treating heart attacks and pneumonia to readmission rates and safety of care.
 Edward Hospital ranks above the national average in mortality, safety of care, readmission, patient experience, and efficient use of medical imaging.
 It ranks the same as the national average for effectiveness of care and timeliness of care.